Deviled Eggs with Candied Bacon

 - Salt and Black Pepper: Salt offers a balance in taste and the Black Pepper offers a mild spice.

-- Paprika: Paprika is used to garnish the eggs and give it a slightly smoky kick.
+- Paprika: Paprika is used to garnish the eggs and give them a slightly smoky kick.

-- Bacon: Bacon will be baked until crispy and crunchy adding a textural contrast to the deviled egg.
+- Bacon: Bacon will be baked until crispy and crunchy adding a textural contrast to the deviled eggs.

-- Granulated Sugar and Brown Sugar: the combination of the granulated and brown sugar to make the sweet candied coating for the bacon.
+- Granulated Sugar and Brown Sugar: the combination of sugars used to make the sweet candied coating for the bacon.

 Substitutions